 As well as providing a safe place to call home, Queen Street Student Apartments offers spiritual support and guidance to all our residents.
-Here you’ll make friends with like-minded people who understand your way of life and beliefs.
+Here you’ll make friends with others who understand your lifestyle choices and beliefs.

-Arriving in a new place and starting out on your own for the first time can be stressful.
+Arriving in a new place and starting out on your own for the first time can be daunting.
 Our aim is to offer a safe place where you can relax and feel at home.
-At Queen Street Student Apartments there’s always someone to talk to and there are a range of activities in our calendar, from movie nights to cookery courses to sports events.
+At Queen Street Student Apartments there’s always someone to talk to and there are a range of activities in our calendar, from movie nights to trying new cuisines and Xbox challenges!

 Weekly Community Time

 Every week we encourage students to take part in our community time.
-Here we come together, in our large lounge/recreation room, to share a meal and take part in some spiritual reflection.
+Here we come together, in our Lounge, to share a meal and take part in some spiritual reflection.
 This may include worship and music, spiritual discussions, teaching, and prayer.

 Queen Street Student Apartments is owned by the TabTrust whose Trustees are members of the Auckland Baptist Tabernacle Church.
 Live-in Managers are employed by the TabTrust to manage the day-to-day running of these apartments.